lolzone13/Cryptocurrency-Scraper/README.md

 ---
 ### Features:-

-    `<ip>/api/all`
+    <ip>/api/all

-..*Grabs the data regarding the top 100 most popular cryptocurrency.
+..* Grabs the data regarding the top 100 most popular cryptocurrency.

     `<ip>/api/<crypto-name>`

-..*Grabs the data regarding a specific cryptocurrency
+..* Grabs the data regarding a specific cryptocurrency.

 ---